Miss Morgan's book brigade : a novel

 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Skeslien Charles, Janet.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Skeslien Charles, Janet.
 2024.
 Miss Morgan's Book Brigade: A Novel.
-New York: Atria Books.
+Atria Books.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Skeslien Charles, Janet.
-Miss Morgan's Book Brigade: A Novel New York: Atria Books, 2024.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Skeslien Charles, Janet.
+Miss Morgan's Book Brigade: A Novel.
+Atria Books, 2024.

-Harvard Citation (style guide)Skeslien Charles, J. (2024).
+UCL Harvard Citation (Style Guide)Skeslien Charles, J. (2024).
 Miss morgan's book brigade: a novel.
-First Atria Books hardcover edn.
-New York: Atria Books.
+First Atria Books hardcover edn New York: Atria Books.

 Staff View